OFFICE HOURS | CET/CEST 0800-2200 | PLEASE CALL +45 70 20 00 51 info@opmas.dk

 Potential problems for EU outsiders with a full EU importation

 Any fully EU imported aircraft must follow the above.
-This will, in some cases, create problems for aircraft which have been fully imported by EU outsiders, such as US, Swiss, Middle East, and Asian operators, in cases where improvements have been made outside the mentioned 32 signatory countries, and where the Outward Processing procedure have not been activated prior to the workshop visit AND also without a new customs end-declaration completed when returning to the EU.
-The aircraft must be physically present within the EU to activate the Outward Processing procedure, and, e.g., an Asian based aircraft normally getting aircraft work done in Asia will, of course, not fly to the EU with the only purpose of activating the Outward Processing procedure, but there is a serious risk for fines if these procedures are not handled the correct way.
+This will, in some cases, create problems for aircraft that have been fully imported by EU outsiders, such as US, Swiss, Middle Eastern, and Asian operators, in cases where improvements have been made outside the mentioned 32 signatory countries and where the Outward Processing procedure have not been activated prior to the workshop visit, and no customs end-declaration is completed when returning to the EU.
+The aircraft must be physically present within the EU to activate the Outward Processing procedure, and, e.g., an Asian-based aircraft normally getting aircraft work done in Asia will, of course, not fly to the EU with the only purpose of activating the Outward Processing procedure.
+Nevertheless, there is a serious risk of fines if these procedures are incorrectly handled.
 Aircraft using Temporary Admission when visiting the EU will not have this problem.

 What is the difference between normal maintenance and improvements?

-The list can differ between EU member states, but the below is our suggestion of examples.
+The list can differ between EU member states, but we suggest the following examples:

 These examples are typically maintenance work: